Module overview

 - Have a good working knowledge of zooplankton sampling methods and open access databases and how to choose the most appropriate methods to answer specific research questions.

-- Be aware how plankton dynamics and pelagic ecosystem function differ in response to hydroclimatic variability, through the use of zooplankton indicator species, statistical analysis of long-term datasets and hypothesis-testing research.
+- Be aware how plankton dynamics and pelagic ecosystem function differ in response to hydroclimatic variability, through tracking of zooplankton indicator species, and use of long-term datasets.

 Transferable and Generic Skills